raoulg/MADS-DAV/dashboards/README.md

 pdm install
 ```
 This ensures you have all the necessary dependencies installed in your environment.
-Your pyproject.toml file should say "version = "0.2.0" in one of the first lines.
+Your pyproject.toml file should say `version = "0.2.0"` in one of the first lines.
 If it doesn't, you may need to update your local copy of the repository.

 # Usage 🚴